c3lang/c3docs-old/docs/examples.md

 #####Error handling

-Errors are sent as a result value, called a "failable":
+Errors are handled using optional results, denoted with a '!' suffix.
+A variable of an optional result type may either contain the regular value or an `optnum` enum value.

 ```
-errtype MathError
+optnum MathError
 {
     DIVISION_BY_ZERO
 }

 fn double! divide(int a, int b)
 {
+    // We return an optional result of type DIVISION_BY_ZERO
+    // when b is zero.
     if (b == 0) return MathError.DIVISION_BY_ZERO!;
     return (double)a / (double)b;
 }

-// Rethrowing an error uses "!!" suffix
+// Re-returning an optional result uses "?" suffix
 fn void! testMayError()
 {
-    divide(foo(), bar())!!;
+    divide(foo(), bar())?;
 }

 fn void main()
 {
-    // ratio has a failable type.
+    // ratio is an optional result.
     double! ratio = divide(foo(), bar());

-    // Handle the error
+    // Handle the optional result value if it exists.
     if (catch err = ratio)
     {
         case MathError.DIVISION_BY_ZERO: